-We derived all of our revenue pursuant to a license agreement with the SCTC entered into in January 2012, as amended in November 2015 and November 2022.
+We derived some of our revenue pursuant to a license agreement with a stem cell treatment company (the "SCTC") entered into in January 2012, as amended in November 2015 and November 2022.
 Pursuant to the license agreement, the SCTC granted to us an exclusive license to use certain intellectual property related to, among other things, stem cell disc procedures and we have granted to the SCTC a sublicense to use, and the right to sublicense to third parties the right to use, in certain locations in the United States and the Cayman Islands, certain of the licensed intellectual property.
 In consideration of the sublicenses, the SCTC has agreed to pay us royalties on a per disc procedure basis.